zhliau/fika-headless-docker/README.md

   - **Environment Configuration**: This is where you'll assign Resource limits to CPU, Memory and Disk space.

      - I recommend leaving the CPU Unlimited.
-     - You will likely need a _minimum_ of 16gb of RAM.
+     - You will likely need a _minimum_ of 16gb of RAM (To allocate to the server, meaning the host machine should probably have more).
      - I recommend setting `Swap Memory` to `Unlimited`
      - _At least_ 60GB of disk space is necessary for the full installation of this container.
 I recommend having more available to prevent any future issues.
      - Allocations and Databases aren't necessary for this installation, backups can be decided at your discretion